TAMULib/IRIIIFService/CONTRIBUTING.md

 <div align="right">(<a href="#readme-top">back to top</a>)</div>

 ## Good Luck!

 We look forward to seeing your contributions.
-If you have any additional questions please contact the IRIIIFService developers at [helpdesk@library.tamu.edu][helpdesk-email].
+If you have any additional questions please contact the *IRIIIF Service* developers at helpdesk@library.tamu.edu.

 <div align="right">(<a href="#readme-top">back to top</a>)</div>

 <!-- LINKS -->
 [deployment-guide]: DEPLOYING.md
 [semantic-versioning]: https://semver.org/
-[helpdesk-email]: mailto:helpdesk@library.tamu.edu